twop/quickjs-emscripten/README.md

 Please don't use for production.
 If my modifications work I will try to upstream them back to the original project.

-Meanwhile, the npm module name: `@twop/quickjs-emscripten`
+Meanwhile, the npm module name: `esm-quickjs-emscripten`

 # quickjs-emscripten